-- 1.2.2 A successful Travel Plan will influence travel behaviour and achieve a shift towards sustainable transport and needs to be tailored to suit the site characteristics. - 1.2.3 The site is well located in terms of access to local services and facilities by walking, cycling and public transport.

-1.3 Framework Travel Plan Overview

-- 1.3.1 This Framework Travel Plan has been produced to promote a reduction in the number of journeys and distance travelled by car, in accordance with government and local authority planning policy. - 1.3.2 Framework Travel Plans are required by Somerset County Council (SCC) as part of outline planning applications to provide details of the proposed development and the measures to be adopted to encourage travel using sustainable modes. - 1.3.3 This Framework Travel Plan sets out a commitment to measures to reduce car travel, particularly by single-occupants, through use of more sustainable alternatives.
+- 1.2.2 A successful Travel Plan will influence travel behaviour and achieve a shift towards sustainable transport and needs to be tailored to suit the site characteristics. - 1.2.3 The site is well located in terms of access to local services and facilities by walking, cycling and public transport. - 1.3 Framework Travel Plan Overview - 1.3.1 This Framework Travel Plan has been produced to promote a reduction in the number of journeys and distance travelled by car, in accordance with government and local authority planning policy. - 1.3.2 Framework Travel Plans are required by Somerset County Council (SCC) as part of outline planning applications to provide details of the proposed development and the measures to be adopted to encourage travel using sustainable modes. - 1.3.3 This Framework Travel Plan sets out a commitment to measures to reduce car travel, particularly by single-occupants, through use of more sustainable alternatives. - 1.3.4 The Travel Plan will operate on a formal basis for a period of 5 years.

-2 Site Audit and Existing Mode Share

-2.1.1 This section describes the development before setting out key information about travel associated with the site.

-2.2 Development Description

-- 2.2.1 The development proposes up to 73 dwellings...
+- 2 Site Audit and Existing Mode Share - 2.1 Introduction - 2.1.1 This section describes the development before setting out key information about travel associated with the site. - 2.2 Development Description - 2.2.1 The development proposes up to 73 dwellings.
 The proposed site layout is shown in plans produced by Greenslade Taylor Hunt for the planning application included in Appendix 1. - 2.2.2 The site will be accessed via a new arm on the A39/Main Road roundabout.
 A pedestrian/cycle refuge island will be provided as part of the site access to facilitate crossing movements.
 The site access road will be 5.5m in width with 2.0m wide footways provided either side which provide a continuous link from the site to the existing shared footway/cycleway provided to the east of the A39/Main Road roundabout. - 2.2.3 Parking standards for development in Somerset are set out in the county wide Parking Strategy adopted in September 2013.
 At this stage the application is in outline form with only access to be determined, however, parking provision will be considered in detail as part of a future reserved matters application.
-The parking provision will therefore have due regard to the standards identified in the Parking Strategy or any other relevant guidance at the time of the submission of the reserved matters application. - 2.2.4 The Parking Strategy also sets out requirements for cycle parking, specifying one space per bedroom.
-As identified above, the cycle parking requirements for the proposed development will be considered as part of a future reserved matters application.

-2.3 Access by Non-Car Modes

-2.3.1 The existing pedestrian, cycle and public transport facilities/services are illustrated on Plan 2.
+The parking provision will therefore have due regard to the standards identified in the SCC Parking Strategy 2013 or any other relevant guidance at the time of the submission of the reserved matters application. - 2.2.4 The SCC Parking Strategy 2013 also sets out requirements for cycle parking, specifying one space per bedroom.
+As identified above, the cycle parking requirements for the proposed development will be considered as part of a future reserved matters application. - 2.3 Access by Non-Car Modes - 2.3.1 The existing pedestrian, cycle and public transport facilities/services are illustrated on Plan 2.